ROMANCE IN THE WESTERN MIDDLE AGES

 Greetings,

-As the faculty mentor for this distance learning course, Romance in the Western Middle Ages, I welcome you.
+As the faculty mentor for this distance-learning course, Romance in the Western Middle Ages, I welcome you.
 There are a number of texts assigned for this course (listed on the course syllabus below), which I hope will provide you with a fertile reading and thinking experience.
 Besides reading, we will also be doing a lot of writing.
-There will be bi-weekly group postings, as well as individual postings at various intervals, and there will be a number of formal writing assignments, virtually all of them essay in format.
+There will be frequent postings by you, and by me too, and there will be formal writing assignments, virtually all of them essay in format.
 It is important to stress at the outset of this course that the course will be very demanding, and, further, given its "distance" and "asynchronous" nature, this course may not be right for you; distance learning is not for everyone.
-In fact, you would be wise to take a quiz that will help you determine if you are right for this course; to do so click here.
+In fact, you would be wise to take a quiz that will help you to determine if you are right for this course; to do so click here.
 Please seriously and soberly consider if you are ready to be self-directed in carrying out a number of sometimes complicated tasks, and, also, if you are ready to do a lot of reading and writing.
+This on-line course will require more time, and more intense participation, than a face-to-face course.

-We will be conducting our group discussions on the WebCT conferencing system, so you will need to have a WebCT account and also to be enrolled in this class’s "conference."
-You MUST have a WebCT account, and must use it for class conferencing, in order to receive credit for this course.
-To get this account, go to http://webct.njit.edu and follow the instructions you will find there.
-If that isn't working for you then phone 973-596-2900 or try obtaining directions from NJIT's Computing Services website: www.njit.edu/csd/.
-As a last resort, you may be able to get technical help by writing to webct.admin@njit.edu.
-Once you have the account—or if you already have the account—please contact me through the WebCT e-mail and provide me with an e-mail address where if necessary you can be contacted other than through the WebCT environment; I may have occasion, if for some reason Web CT were not working, to write to you at your NJIT eddress, via Highlander Pipeline, so make sure to check that eddress regularly or else to have your mail forwarded from there to an eddress you use often.
+We will be conducting our group discussions within the Moodle conferencing system (at moodle.njit.edu), so you will need to have a UCID account to be enrolled in this class’s "conference."
+To get this account, if you don't have one, phone the NJIT Computing Help Desk at 973-596-2900 or try obtaining directions from NJIT's Information Services website: http://ist.njit.edu.
+Once you have the account—or if you already have one—please contact me through the Moodle messaging system (not at my normal NJIT eddress, which is to be reserved for emergencies) and provide me with an e-mail address where, if necessary, you can be contacted other than through the Moodle environment or via your NJIT email address.
+In any case, I may have occasion, if for some reason Moodle would not be working, to write to you at your NJIT eddress, via Highlander Pipeline, so make sure to check that eddress regularly or else to have your mail forwarded from there to an eddress you use often; my messages to you sent via Moodle will go to your NJIT email address .

-I look forward to getting to know you, to our exchanges, and otherwise to our sharing of our reading experiences that I think you will find enriching and enlightening.
+I look forward to getting to know you, to our exchanges, and otherwise to the sharing of our reading experiences that I think you will find enriching and enlightening.

 Yours cordially,